kubernetes/examples/guestbook/README.md

 {% capture lessoncontent %}

 ## Start up the Redis Master
 The guestbook application uses Redis to store its data.
-It writes its data to a Redis master instance and reads data from multiple Redis worker (slave) instances.
+It writes its data to a Redis master instance and reads data from multiple Redis slave instances.

 ### Creating the Redis Master Deployment
+The manifest file, included below, specifies a Deployment controller that runs a single replica Redis master Pod.

 1. Launch a terminal window in the directory you downloaded the manifest files.
 2. Apply the Redis Master Deployment from the `redis-master-deployment.yaml` file: